janusqa/dotnetbook/README.md

 - Back to register.cshtml.cs OnGetAsync to add some custom code there to add Admin role if it does not exists
 - To avoid email sender error create an EmailSender in Utilites.
 It will be a mock so we can just get past this error for now.
 - Now add it to program.cs services
+- in order for users to be redirected to proper access denied page or login page update program.cs with "builder.Services.ConfigureApplicationCookie"
+- Adding extra fields to register form should be done in register.cshtml and register.cshtml.cs

+Protecting Controllers and Routes in controller file can protect entire controller or just an action with..
+ - Authorize[Roles = "Role1,Role2,..."]